 If you notice a raunchy, wild smell like a dog in need of a bath—but you don’t have a dog—you could have rodents, raccoons, or squirrels in your attic.
 These squatters will use your rafters as a bathroom, which is especially dangerous with raccoons, whose feces could contain roundworm eggs that pose a risk to people, according to the CDC.
 If you find feces in your attic, “don’t be a hero and just try to pick them up,” warns Lesh, who suggests calling a pest control expert to ensure safe removal.

 We’ve all heard of secondhand smoke, but there are newly emerging concerns about thirdhand smoke, which is the smell of old smoke that lingers, such as in a hotel room or vacation rental previously occupied by smokers.
 “With thirdhand smoke, the particles associated with the combustion of tobacco have settled onto surfaces, including counters, table tops and bed linen, and there are at least 11 carcinogens associated with some of that dust,” says Dyjack.
 “We don’t know how significant thirdhand smoke exposure is, but kids are at greatest risk by rolling on the carpet, touching tables, then sticking their fingers in their mouths.”
 Dyjack recommends thoroughly cleaning places where smokers have been.
-Here’s how your body heals itself after quitting smoking.
+Try one of these simple deodorizer ideas to make your home smell fresh.

 If you’re giving your walls a facelift, be on guard for the “fresh” smell of paint, which contains volatile organic compounds (VOCs).
 Because VOCs can cause health problems that range from throat irritation and headache to central nervous system damage and cancer, according to the Environmental Protection Agency, buy low- or no-VOC paint brands and ventilate during and after painting.
 VOCs are also found in insecticides, which Dyjack predicts may be in wide use due to fears of the Zika-carrying Aedes mosquito.
 Instead of coating your home with spray, Dyjack says, carefully follow the directions on the can.
 Or better yet, eliminate the things that attract the mosquito in the first place by removing any small, quarter-sized pools of water in your home and yard.
-Here’s the deal with new-car smell and other powerful odors.
+Don't miss these clever hacks to make everything in your home smell amazing.